-Thin film Solar cells are made of photovoltaic materials and are the devices that convert the light energy (especially from sunlight) to electrical energy.
-Photovoltaic materials deposited on the substrate, such as glass, quartz, semiconductors, plastic, ceramics, mica, polymers, metal alloys, insulators, and organic materials, which are used on solar cells, absorb the photon from the light and transfer the energy in the form of electricity.
-The thickness of the thin film solar cell is varying from a few nanometers to a few micrometers, which depends on the solar cell application.
-The work on the thin film solar cells was originally begun by the researchers from the Institute of Energy Conservation at the University of Delaware, United States of America, in the 1970s, but there was not significant output until the 1980s.
-Atfer two-decade progress, in 2000, the Nobel Prize in physics was given to Zhores Alferov and his Loffe Institute team for their work creating the first gallium arsenide (GaAs) heterostructure solar cell, whose efficiency over then 26% in a laboratory environment provided more opportunity for robotic work [1].
-The photovoltaic solar cell technologies, earlier used, were based on singlejunction silicon, but currently use mulit-junction thin layers of materials such as binary materials (GaAs, CdTeb), ternary materials (InGaAs, CIGS (copper indium gallium selenide)), and quaternary materials (AllnGaP, InAsSbP), whose higher ionicity increases the band gap than lesser ionic compounds [2].
-The light conversion efficiency of a single-junction thin-film GaAs solar cell reaches more than 29% [3].
-In the future, innovative and more efficient thin films such as dye-sensitized, perovskite, CZTS, organic, and quantum dots, which lead to fewer environmental impacts, human toxicity, and heavy-metal emissions, will be used in solar cells and space technology [4].
+Thin film Solar Cells are the devices that made by the photovoltaic materials to convert the light energy (especially from Sunlight) to the electrical energy.
+Photovoltaic material deposited on the substrate such as glass, quartz, semiconductors, plastic, ceramics, mica, polymers, metals alloys, insulators and organic materials, which are used on solar cell is absorbing the photon from the light and transfer the energy in the form of electricity.
+The thickness of the thin film solar cell is varying from few nanometers to the few micrometers which are based on solar cell application.
+Work on the thin film solar cell originally began by the researchers from the Institute of Energy Conservation at University of Delaware, United State of America in 1970s, but there was not big valuable output until the 1980s.
+With two decade progress, in 2000, the Nobel Prize in physics is given to the Zhores alferov's team from the Loffe Institute on his work created first gallium arsenide (GaAs) heterostructure solar cell, which efficiency over then 26% in laboratory environment provide more opportunity on robotic work [1].
+Photovoltaic solar cell technology, earlier used is based on the single and multi-junction silicon and currently used thin layers materials such as binary materials - GaAs, CdTeb, ternary InGaAs, CIGS (copper indium gallium selenide) and quaternary materials - AlInGaP, InAsSbP, which higher ionicity increase the band gap than less ionic compounds [2].
+Light conversion efficiency of single-junction thin film GaAs solar cell reaches to more than 29% [3].
+In the future, innovative and more efficient thin film such as dye-sensitized, perovskite, CZTS, organic and quantum dot, which leads less environmental impacts, human toxicity and heavy-metal emissions, will be used on the solar cell and space technology [4].

-Compared to other group materials and their compounds, Group III-V semiconductor materials and their compounds offer better qualities for high energy conversion efficiency, making them far more useful for contemporary microelectronics.
-Furthermore, compared to other modules, group III-V thin film solar cells have three orders of magnitude less area needed and are more radiation hardy, which creates a new avenue for high-energy solar cells and makes them more affordable [5].
-This article summarizes the developments and ongoing research being done on III-V semiconductor thin-film materials and compounds related to solar cells and renewable energy sources.
-In the first section of our evaluation of the literature, we have outlined the milestone's progressive research works on important III-V semiconductor thin film compounds up to 2023.
-In the second section, we have discussed the research works done from 2018 to 2023 on the III-V semiconductor thin film materials and compounds.
-Finally, we will conclude and give future research scope on it.
+Group III - V semiconductor materials are basic and its compounds are much effective for modern microelectronics because they show the superior properties for high energy conversion efficiency than other group materials and its compounds.
+In addition, Group III - V thin film solar cells have more radiation hardness and reduced required area by three order magnitude compare than other modules, so it opens new window for high energy solar cells and become cost-efficient [5].
+This paper reports the progress and current research works in the III - V semiconductor thin film materials and compounds in the field of renewable energy sources and photovoltaic solar cells.
+In the first part, summarized the milestone's progressive research works on important III - V semiconductor thin film compounds up to 2023.
+In the second part, described the research works from 2018 to 2023 on the III - V semiconductor thin film materials and compounds.
+Then we will conclude and give future research scope on it.